deepgram-devs/deepgram-cli-legacy/README.md

   PROJECT  Project ID

 DESCRIPTION
-  Create an API key for a project
+  Create an API key for a Deepgram Project.
 ```

 ## `deepgram keys delete [PROJECT] [API_KEY_ID]`

-Delete an API key from a project
+Delete an API key from a Deepgram Project.

 ```
 USAGE